Jamil Douglas

-Jamil Douglas (/dʒəˈmɪl/ jə-MIL; born February 28, 1992) is an American former professional football guard.
-He played college football at Arizona State.
-He has been a member of the Miami Dolphins, New England Patriots, Atlanta Falcons, Indianapolis Colts, Tennessee Titans, Buffalo Bills, Washington Football Team and New York Giants.
+Jamil Douglas (/dʒəˈmɪl/ jə-MIL; born February 28, 1992) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+He played in the NFL with the Miami Dolphins, New England Patriots, Atlanta Falcons, Indianapolis Colts, Tennessee Titans, Buffalo Bills, Washington Football Team and New York Giants.

 College career

 Douglas played college football for the Arizona State Sun Devils.